Tracing Propagator

 ):

-# DDTrace start example
+# DDTrace startup example

-$ java -javaagent:/usr/local/ddtrace/dd-java-agent.jar\
+$ java -javaagent:/usr/local/ddtrace/dd-java-agent.jar \

 -Ddd.service.name=client \